Monday, February 9, 2009

 Two Colors, Two Voices

-In honor of Black History Month, international Poet Ana Elsner and former San Francisco Poet Laureate devorah major give a joint performance of poetry in a dialogue between a European-American and an African-American voice.
+In honor of Black History Month international poet Ana Elsner and former San Francisco Poet Laureate Devorah Major come together in a performance of poetry presented as a dialogue between a European-American and an African-American voice.

 takes place in